Compare Online Therapy Platforms by Cost, Insurance, and Fit

 Common questions

-- "Is this platform cheaper than seeing someone in person?"
-Often yes, sometimes no. The Hidden Telehealth Costs guide explains where the gotchas live.
+- "Is telehealth cheaper than in-person?"
+Often yes, sometimes no. Hidden telehealth costs explains where the gotchas live.

-- "What if I don't click with the therapist they assign?"
+- "What if I don't click with the assigned therapist?"
 Every reputable platform allows switching.
-Our provider relationship guide covers when to give it more time vs. move on.
+See building a provider relationship.

 - "Do they prescribe controlled substances?"
-Policies vary by state and by platform.
-See ADHD Telehealth for the category where this matters most.
+Policies vary by state and platform.
+ADHD telehealth covers the highest-stakes category.

 Related hubs

-- Online Care by Condition — platforms organized by what they treat
+- Telehealth by Condition — platforms organized by what they treat

 - Insurance, Costs & Coverage — money side of platform choice